adrianfaciu/adrianfaciu.dev/content/pages/about.md

 #### Sometimes I present at smaller events, and I've been invited to a few podcasts or even hosted workshops:

+- How to be a senior developer @ Sibiu Web Meetup
+- Technical leadership: who, what & how @ JsHeroes meetup
 - Adrian Fâciu @ "Zeamă de Developer" podcast
 - Beyond senior @ All-stack hangout
-- What it means to be a senior developer @ tim.js meetup
+- What it means to be a senior developer - lightning talk @ tim.js meetup
 - SPA, SSR, SSG: How Remix gets the best of all worlds @ tim.js meetup
 - Sharing code at runtime: module federation @ tim.js meetup
 - TypeScript @ internal WeVideo presentation